-The following is an excerpt from “The Resilience Operations Center: A New Framework for Supply Chain Risk Management.”
+The following is a modified excerpt from “The Resilience Operations Center: A New Framework for Supply Chain Risk Management.”
 Download the ebook or request a print copy here.

-An organization’s ability to create operational resilience depends on agile and informed teams, intelligent use of data, and fast adaptation to changing circumstances.
-The Resilience Operations Center (ROC) framework—which updates supply chain risk management (SCRM) and third-party risk management (TPRM) approaches—helps deliver on those requirements.
+The success of an organization’s business resilience process depends on agile and informed teams, intelligent use of data, and fast adaptation to changing circumstances.
+The Resilience Operations Center (ROC) framework — which involves modernizing your supply chain risk management (SCRM) and third-party risk management (TPRM) approaches—helps deliver on those requirements.
 Whether you build a virtual or organizational ROC, it will be the foundation you rely on when facing adversity and will empower your organization to deliver for all stakeholders, no matter what challenges arise.

 Laying the ROC Groundwork

 Risks are everywhere in today’s landscape.
-The ability to identify ongoing and emerging threats and vulnerabilities and proactively adapt and respond to them through resilient behaviors can help your business thrive.
-Nowhere is this more important than in your approach to managing operational risks arising from supplier outsourcing decisions.
+The ability to identify ongoing and emerging threats and vulnerabilities and proactively adapt and respond to them through your business resilience process can help your business thrive.
+Nowhere is this more important than in your third-party risk methodology — specifically, your approach to managing operational risks arising from supplier outsourcing decisions.

 Organizations need to focus on the operational resilience that is derived from building a joint business-supply chain ecosystem.
 The concept of a supply chain ecosystem is at the center of effective management of supplier risk in our complex, constantly evolving world.
 Resilience is the ability to mitigate the consequences of unplanned events, manage adversity, and navigate manmade as well as natural disasters.
 Resilience demands forecasting and planning for different scenarios while continuously evaluating key organizational risk factors.
-Connectedness—a willingness to understand your suppliers’ interests, build trust, and act together with them for the strategic good of all—contributes to resilience.
+Connectedness—a willingness to understand your suppliers’ interests, build trust, and act together with them for the strategic good of all—contributes to resilience and should be a key component of your third-party risk methodology.

-Aligning your SCRM or TPRM program with strategic business objectives can help you achieve supply chain operational resilience.
+Aligning your SCRM or TPRM program with strategic business objectives can help you bolster your business resilience process planning.
 As a risk management practitioner, you must understand which assets are critical to your business.
 To begin identifying them, ask the following questions:

 - What are your industry’s critical assets?